-The project area encompasses approximately 135 acres (\pm) , and is zoned Golf Course (GC) with a future land use designation of Recreation/Open Space.
+The project area encompasses approximately 135 acres (\pm), and is zoned Golf Course (GC) with a future land use designation of Recreation/Open Space.
 The golf course is bisected by Poinsettia Road and bordered by single-family and multi-family residential, and public facilities.
 The development plan includes several distinct redevelopment areas: the main clubhouse, grill and golf shop, event lawn and parking area, and the golf course itself.
-A copy of the application, project narrative and accompanying site plan prepared by Cardno, Beau Welling Design and NFA - Fullerton Architects, which was received on January 13, 2017 (as revised), has been provided to the Planning and Zoning Board for your review and recommendation, and to the Town Commission for their determination and action.
+A copy of the application, project narrative and accompanying site plan prepared by Cardno, Beau Welling Design and NFA - Fullerton Architects, which was received on January 13, 2017 (as revised), has been provided for your consideration.
 The following technical analysis also includes the Town of Belleair staff comments.